 What Assets Qualify?

 There is some confusion as to what assets are actually passed through the intestate laws when an individual dies.
-This is because not all assets are viewed as equal in the eyes of the Probate Court.
+This is because not all assets are viewed as equal in the eyes of the Court.

 A rule of thumb to abide by is that if the assets in question were solely owned personal property, or, if the assets would have otherwise been passed down through the probate process of a will, then the laws of intestate succession apply.